Home → Academics → Certificate Programs → Certificate Graduate

 Dan Simovici, Professor and Program Director: Database management Systems, Data Mining

-Wei Ding, Assistant Professor: Database-Backed Web Sites and Web Services
+Wei Ding, Associate Professor: Database-Backed Web Sites and Web Services

-Gabriel Ghinita, Assistant Professor: Database Management Systems, Database Security
+Gabriel Ghinita, Associate Professor: Database Management Systems, Database Security